superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/GettingStarted.md

 }
 ```

-You're now ready to trigger a paywall.
-See <doc:Triggering> for next steps.
+You're now ready to track an event to present your first paywall.
+See <doc:TrackingEvents> for next steps.

 ## Topics